TcDrozd/wikimgr/README.md

   upsert-wikimgr-002
 ```

-> The script uses `jq -Rs` to JSON‑escape your markdown automatically, so you can write normal `.md` files and avoid manual escaping.
+> The script uses `jq -Rs` to JSON-escape your markdown automatically, so you can write normal `.md` files and avoid manual escaping.

 ## Makefile Targets